yiisoft/yii2/docs/guide/model.md

 ----------------

 Attribute labels are mainly used for display purpose.
-For example, given an attribute `firstName`, we can declare a label `First Name` which is more user-friendly and can be displayed to end users as a form label or next to the attribute value.
+For example, given an attribute `firstName`, we can declare a label `First Name` which is more user-friendly and can be displayed to end users for example as a form label.

 By default an attribute label is generated using [[\yii\base\Model\generateAttributeLabel()]] but the better way is to specify it explicitly like the following: